KnugiHK/Hong-Kong-ID-Card-Verification-Algorithm-MultiLang/README.md

 2. JavaScript

 # To-Do
-1. new function: support ID Card number with two letter
-2. new function: Basic Information Identification
+1. new function: Basic Information Identification
-3. Add support on C#
+2. Add support on C#
-4. Documentation and usage
+3. Documentation and usage